GiladMeirson/picklist.js/README.md

 ## 👥 Contributing

 We love contributions!
-Please feel free to submit a Pull Request.
+Please feel free to submit issues and Pull Requests at https://github.com/GiladMeirson/picklist.js

 ## 📄 License

-MIT License - feel free to use this in your projects!
+Apache-2.0 License - see the repository for full license text.

+## Author

+Created by Gilad Meirson as part of the EZ.js family of web components.